EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

 ### 3. Define The Primary Index

 Add the definition of the primary index for the multi-index table.
-The primary index type must be uint64_t and must be unique
+The primary index type must be uint64_t and must be unique.

   ```diff
     // the data structure which defines each row of the table